puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 ### Listing Amazon EC2 instances

 Let's start by listing our running EC2 instances.
-Do do this we're going to use the `puppet node_aws list` command.
+To do this we're going to use the `puppet node_aws list` command.

     $ puppet node_aws list